 According to the feedback I have received, many of you are interested in achieving certification in dental laboratory technology.
 In addition to a great deal of study, becoming eligible for the CDT exam requires years of hands-on experience.
 Your options may be explored at the National Association for Dental Laboratories (NADL).

 PTC is widely recognized around the world as the leader in dental laboratory technology training.
-There are several ways for an individual ...Continue Reading →
+There are several ways for ...Continue Reading →

 Certified Dental Technicians (CDT) must accumulate 12 hours of CE credits each year to renew their certification.
 These credits include: